saarman/usu-biol4750/lab02-NPS-example.md

 Here, there is a problem because the genind object has 14 loci, but really this should be only 7 loci.

-Going back to the Frogs dataframe and combining loci before creating the genind object
+Going back to the Flowers dataframe and combining loci before creating the genind object

-    as_tibble(Frogs)
+    as_tibble(Flowers)

     ## # A tibble: 536 × 19
     ##       ID OffID Population        X        Y loc1_a loc1_b loc2_a loc2_b loc3_a